 Bangkok Seaview Restaurant

 Bangkok Seaview Restaurant… here is a name that really triggered my curiosity while in Bangkok.
-Until today I really thought one would have to travel hundred of kilometers to get great seafood while gazing leisurely at the ocean, like going to Hua Hin.
+Until today I really thought one would have to travel hundreds of kilometres to get great seafood while gazing leisurely at the ocean, like going to Hua Hin.
 So when Faa said let’s go to Bangkok Seaview restaurant, I knew it was going to be or a long ride out, or city restaurant with just a fancy name, maybe a riverside one if I was really lucky.

 To my surprise, we just drove out of town on the highway then of a beautiful countryside road for about 30 km when the first signs pointing at the restaurant started to appear.
-In fact both sides of the road were flourishing with seafood restaurants of all sizes and the area definitely had a seaside feel to it.
+In fact, both sides of the road were flourishing with seafood restaurants of all sizes and the area definitely had a seaside feel to it.

 When we reached the place, we didn’t have any particular expectations.
-After all we went to so many seafood restaurants in Phuket and around Thailand, it’s getting hard to impress us.
+After all, we went to so many seafood restaurants in Phuket and around Thailand, it’s getting hard to impress us.
 But this time, we were!
 The place is unique, unreal and so out of nowhere it is a real gem.
 It reminds you that Thailand always has something more to surprise you.

 The restaurant is built on very long wooden platforms standing high above the sea on a forest of bamboo poles.
 Thousands of bamboos, some even appear to be broken!
 And we are not talking about a tiny shack but a multi rooms restaurant able to accommodate hundreds of guests.
 You can’t help wondering how safe this is when stepping out of the boat and up the ramp.
-But soon these thoughts make place to simple amazement.
+But soon these thoughts make the place to simple amazement.

 Once you reach the end of your meal, you’ll notice someone walking around with an announcement in Thai that says “10% discount if you take the next shuttle boat back!”, smart move to clear some of the tables right on time for the next arriving guests.
 Another fun anecdote related to the newly rebuilt toilets.
-A sign hanging at the toilet was saying ‘Post a photo of these toilet on your facebook wall and get a 500 baht discount!’, which probably means that previous toilets must have been pretty horrible!
+A sign hanging at the toilet was saying ‘Post a photo of these toilet on your Facebook wall and get a 500 baht discount!’, which probably means that previous toilets must have been pretty horrible!

 The ride back in the night was very relaxing and we both agreed that the experience and food were simply fantastic.

-Bangkok Seaview restaurant on Bangkok Map
+Bangkok Seaview Restaurant Map